carolyn-davis/individual-project/README.md

 #### Explore Stage Planning:
-   - Goal: Identify the key driver of the hurricanes by exploring drivers based on their association with feature picked -Additionally define and visualize those paatterns
+   - Goal: Identify the key driver of the hurricanes by exploring drivers based on their association with feature picked
+   - Additionally define and visualize those paatterns

      Summary:
     - Investigate the interaction between independent variables and the target variable is explored using visualization and statistical testing.

   - Explore Stage Checklist:
-        1. Initial Hypothesises documented, Is there a relationship between max_wind and hurricane occurence in the Carribean?
+        - 1. Initial Hypothesises documented, Is there a relationship between max_wind and hurricane occurence in the Carribean?
-        2. Plotting/Visualizations: histographs, barplots
+        - 2. Plotting/Visualizations: histographs, barplots
-        3. Statistical Testing :  Lag/Autocorrelation
+        - 3. Statistical Testing :  Lag/Autocorrelation
-        4. Visual: Lag/Autocorrelation Plots
+        - 4. Visual: Lag/Autocorrelation Plots
-        5. Establish Observations/Takeaways after each visualization and statistical test
+        - 5. Establish Observations/Takeaways after each visualization and statistical test

 #### Modeling Stage Planning:
    - Goal/Summary: